-It’s 1940 and a young Orson Wells (Liv Schreiber) has been christened ‘the boy wonder’.
-Landing in Hollywood Welles signs a movie contract with RKO studio head George Schaefer (Roy Schneider).
+It’s 1940 and a young Orson Wells (Liev Schreiber) has been christened ‘the boy wonder’.
+Landing in Hollywood Welles signs a movie contract with RKO studio head George Schaefer (Roy Scheider).
 The boy genius is granted complete control of any film he wants to make.
 What a deal!
 The problem is he doesn’t know what story he wants to tell and make as his first feature film.

 Welles finds inspiration from publishing powerhouse millionaire William Randolph Hearst (James Cromwell) and his mistress Marion Davies (Melanie Griffith).
 He partners with screenwriter Herman J. Mankiewicz (John Malkovich) to create a metaphorical story using every unflattering element from Hearst’s real life to make his cinematic story.

 Welles takes to the soundstages and enthusiastically begins filming what is referred to as RKO’s production numbered 281.
 However, he quickly learns the repercussions for his sly attack on Hearst will be severe.

 Hearst begins to wield his power when he wants to kill the film and destroy Welles.
 With Hearst’s threats, blackmail and his far-reaching newspaper empire up against him and RKO, Welles’ film looks like it will remain in the can, potentially destroyed and never to be shown to any audience.

 This HBO film was based on the documentary The Battle For Citizen Kane, which was an excellent account of this story.
 When this cable film debuted I recall being very excited to see it, and I was not disappointed.